Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Furthermore, as we can see above, this is not a one-off unimpressive quarter, it's a far-reaching outlook that sees this once high-growth company reporting mediocre quarter after a mediocre quarter well into fiscal 2022.

-Looking back, it feels like a very long-time ago when Box was reporting plus 20% y/y revenue growth rates.
+Looking back, it feels like a very long time ago when Box was reporting plus 20% y/y revenue growth rates.
 Accordingly, this was last seen back during the quarter ended in March 2019.
 However, it's not all bad news for shareholders, as under Box's hood, there are some noteworthy aspects.

 The Carrot for Investors